McDowell County, West Virginia: Poverty

-In 2020 McDowell was the third-poorest county in the U.S. (out of 3,143 counties), with a median annual household income of $26,072.
-The percentage of the population living in poverty was estimated at 31.8 percent.
+In 2022, McDowell was the 16th-poorest county in the U.S. (out of 3,143 counties), with a median annual household income of $28,235.
+The percentage of the population living in poverty was estimated at 37.6 percent.
 This compares with a median annual household income of $67,521 and a poverty rate of 11.4 percent in the U.S. as a whole.

 Politics

 The power of industrial and mining political systems turned the county towards the Republican Party between 1890 and 1932, even supporting William Howard Taft during the divided 1912 presidential election.
 However, starting in 1936, the county realigned towards the Democratic Party, given its strong unionization in the coal mining sector, voting for the Democratic candidate in every election from 1936 to 2008 except Richard Nixon's 1972 landslide.

-Since 2012, the county has trended Republican again, due to the Democratic Party's position on issues such as coal mining and guns.
-In 2020, Republican Donald Trump won the largest share of the vote ever for a Republican presidential nominee in the county, garnering 78.9% of the vote.
+Since 1996, the county has trended Republican again, due to the prevailing environmentalist stances in the Democratic Party regarded as hostile towards coal mining interests.
+The county voted Republican in 2012 for the first time since 1972, and has since consistently voted Republican.

+In 2024, Republican Donald Trump won the largest share of the vote ever for a Republican presidential nominee in the county, winning 79.45% of the vote.
+It was the second lowest-income county Trump won, after Owsley County, Kentucky.

 Government

 Education

-McDowell County Schools operates the county's public K-12 education system of 7 elementary schools, 2 middle schools, and 2 public high schools in McDowell County including Mount View High School, and River View High School.
+McDowell County Schools covers the entire county, and operates the county's public K-12 education system of 7 elementary schools, 2 middle schools, and 2 public high schools.
+The high schools are Mount View High School and River View High School.
 The county also has a private school, Twinbranch Pentecostal Christian Academy which is located in Twinbranch.

 McDowell County Schools were under state control as a 'take-over' county from 2001 to 2013.
 Some medical services have been brought onsite into schools to reduce student absenteeism among families with only one car, and personal items such as sneakers and backpacks are now made available to students.
-A mixed use, multistory building in Welch aimed at reducing the housing shortage for teachers is scheduled to open in 2020.
+A mixed use, multistory building in Welch aimed at reducing the housing shortage for teachers opened in 2022.

 In popular culture

 Melville Davisson Post used McDowell County as the setting of his short story "Once In Jeopardy".
 This 1890s tale of the working out of a legal problem is rich in description of the people, customs, politics, and recent history of the area, including the impact of the railroad coming through and the rise of Republican influence.

 Author and NASA engineer Homer Hickam grew up in Coalwood, McDowell County.
-His memoir October Sky, which was adapted into a Hollywood movie, is based on his childhood amateur rocket building experiences in Coalwood.
+His memoir October Sky, which was adapted into a 1999 Hollywood film, is based on his childhood amateur rocket building experiences in Coalwood.

+The Peabody Award winning interactive documentary film, Hollow: An Interactive Documentary directed by Elaine McMillion Sheldon, takes place in McDowell County.